Bezos's Blue Origin Poised For First Orbital Launch Next Week

-Named New Glenn, the rocket is scheduled to lift off from Cape Canaveral Space Force Station in Florida as soon as Wednesday 1:00 am (0600 GMT), with a backup window on Friday, according to a federal Aviation Administration advisory.
+Named New Glenn, the rocket is scheduled to lift off from Cape Canaveral Space Force Station in Florida as soon as 1am on Wednesday, with a backup window on Friday, according to a federal Aviation Administration (FAA) advisory.

 “Next stop launch,” Bezos declared on X, sharing a video of the towering rocket's engines roaring to life.